This is some text inside of a div block.

 • EDR solutions aren’t “set it and forget it.”
 Think about whether you have the right skill sets and abilities to manage a solution on your own.

-• Evaluate if unmanaged or managed EDR is the right route for you.
+• Evaluate if unmanaged or managed EDR is the right solution for you.

-If you want even more pro tips on how to boost your endpoint security, check out our eBook for a deeper dive!
+If you want even more pro tips on how to boost your endpoint security, check out our eBook.

 Sign Up for Blog Updates